Git Style Guide

 PR merge strategy

-Prefer the squash merge strategy.
+Prefer squash merge strategy.

 This will create a single commit for your change and merge it on top of HEAD.